dotnet/docs/docs/machine-learning/tutorials/taxi-fare.md

 After adding the data to the pipeline and transforming it into the correct input format, you select a learning algorithm (**learner**).
 The learning algorithm trains the model.
 You chose a **regression task** for this problem, so you add a learner called `FastTreeRegressor()` to the pipeline that utilizes **gradient boosting**.

 Gradient boosting is a machine learning technique for regression problems.
 It builds each regression tree in a step-wise fashion.
 It uses a pre-defined loss function to measure the error in each step and correct for it in the next.
 The result is a prediction model that is actually an ensemble of weaker prediction models.
-Learn more about [gradient boosting](https://docs.microsoft.com/en-us/azure/machine-learning/studio-module-reference/boosted-decision-tree-regression) from Azure Machine Learning.
+For more information about gradient boosting, see [Boosted Decision Tree Regression](https://docs.microsoft.com/azure/machine-learning/studio-module-reference/boosted-decision-tree-regression).

 Add the following code into the `Train()` method following the data processing code added in the last step: